Bowel Disease UK was started in 2006 by Gary Douch and Professor Kumar following Gary's second bowel operation for Crohn's Disease.

 He completed his basic surgical training at Great Ormond Street Hospital for sick children, St James’ Hospital in Balham and the North Hampshire Hospital in Basingstoke.
 During this time he passed the FRCS examination.
 He then went on to undertake research in Gastrointestinal motility at the Royal London Hospital and was awarded a PhD from the University of London.
 He was successful in obtaining a Fellowship at the Mayo Clinic for 2 years.

 In 1994, he moved to London to take up a position as Consultant General and Colorectal Surgeon at St George’s Hospital.
 He was awarded a personal chair in Gastrointestinal Surgery in 2004 by the University of London.

 He has published 120 original papers in peer reviewed journals, more than 50 review articles and book chapters and has authored/edited 6 books.
 Professor Kumar is a regular reviewer for national and international journals.

 Peter Jordan, Trustee

-Peter is a partner and Head of Lender Services at Hamlins.
+Peter is a lawyer.
 He qualified in 1990 and has been working in the Lender Services industry ever since.
 With over 20 years’ experience advising a broad variety of lenders and financial institutions he has an unrivalled in-depth knowledge of the legal, regulatory and sector-wide issues faced by clients.